 I loved the 10th floor covered balcony adjacent to my corner suite.
 It’s both spacious and has quality furniture, so I could sit comfortably – and for a long time – and drink coffee, but I got lost in the stunning views of Plaza de España and the neighbourhood, which looked particularly good at dusk.

-Brunch is available until 11:30am and then the restaurant is open for lunch and dinner, serving Mediterranean dishes.
-However, I only had brunch at the hotel.
+Brunch is available until 11:30, after which the restaurant is open for lunch and dinner, serving Mediterranean cuisine.
 Room service is also available.

-You can also jump in the Sky Pool and float to the views of the neighborhood.
+You can also jump in the Sky Pool and float to the view of the neighborhood.

 At Dear Hotel you get aesthetics, quality and really good service at a good price and I really felt pampered.
-And the views are unmatched by any other boutique hotel in Madrid.
-The price of the breakfast may seem steep, but the quality and the fact that it’s a brunch considered, I think it’s worth the money.
+And the views are unlike any other boutique hotel in Madrid.